 The analysis of GHGs contained in this supplemental EA includes estimated emissions from those leases as described above.
-An assessment of GHG emissions from other BLM fossil fuel authorizations including coal leasing and oil and gas leasing and development is included in the BLM Specialist Report on Annual GHG Emissions (referred to as Annual Report, see Chapter 5).
-The Annual Report includes estimates of reasonably foreseeable GHG emissions related to BLM lease sales anticipated during the fiscal year, as well as the best estimate of emissions from ongoing production, and development of parcels sold in previous lease sales.
+An assessment of GHG emissions from other BLM fossil fuel authorizations including coal leasing and oil and gas leasing and development is included in the BLM Specialist Report on Annual GHG Emissions (Chapter 7).
+The Annual GHG Report includes estimates of reasonably foreseeable GHG emissions related to BLM lease sales anticipated during the fiscal year, as well as the best estimate of emissions from ongoing production, and development of parcels sold in previous lease sales.
 It is, therefore, an estimate of cumulative GHG emissions from the BLM fossil fuel leasing program based on actual production and statistical trends.

-The Annual Report provides an estimate of short-term and long-term GHG emissions from activities across the BLM's oil and gas program.
-The short-term methodology presented in the Annual Report includes a trends analysis of (1) leased federal lands that are held-by-production, (2) approved applications for permit to drill (APDs), and (3) leased lands from competitive lease sales occurring over the next annual reporting cycle (12 months), to provide a 30-year projection of potential emissions from Federal oil and gas lease actions over the next 12 months.
-The long-term methodology uses oil and gas production forecasts from the Energy Information Administration (EIA) to estimate GHG emissions out to 2050 that could occur from past, present, and future development of Federal fluid oil and gas.
-For both methodologies, the emissions are calculated using life-cycle-assessment emissions and data factors.
-These analyses are the basis for projecting GHG emissions from lease parcels that are likely to go into production during the analysis period of the Annual Report and represent both a review of GHG emissions from oil and gas leasing and the best available estimate of reasonably foreseeable cumulative emissions related to any one lease sale or set of quarterly lease sales.
+The methodologies used in Annual GHG Report provide estimates of foreseeable short-term and projected long-term GHG emissions from activities across the BLM's oil and gas program.
+The foreseeable short-term methodology includes a trends analysis of (1) leased federal lands that are held-by-production (2) approved applications for permit to drill (APDs), and (3) leased lands from competitive lease sales projected to occur over the next annual reporting cycle (12 months).
+The data is used to provide a 30-year life of lease projection of potential emissions from all Federal oil and gas activities and potential lease actions over the next 12 months.
+The projected long-term methodology uses oil and gas production forecasts from the EIA to estimate GHG emissions out to 2050 that could occur from past, present, and future development of Federal fluid minerals.
+For both methodologies, the emissions are calculated using life-cycle-assessment data and emission factors.
+These analyses are the basis for projecting GHG emissions from lease parcels that are likely to go into production during the analysis period of the Annual GHG Report and represent both a hard look at GHG emissions from oil and gas leasing and the best available estimate of reasonably foreseeable cumulative emissions related to any one lease sale or set of quarterly lease sales that could occur annually across the entire federal onshore mineral estate.